-Material None This is a 'closed book' exam.
-The ITIL Foundation Official allowed Book, ITIL 4 edition, should be used for study, but is NOT permitted to be used in the exam.
-Exam 60 Candidates taking the exam in a language that is not their duration minutes native or working language may be awarded 25% extra time, i.e. 75 minutes in total.
-Number of 40 There are 40 questions, each worth 1 mark.
-There is no marks marks negative marking.
-Provisional 26 You will need to get 26 questions correct (65%) to pass the Pass mark marks exam.
-Level of Bloom's "Bloom's level" describes the type of thinking needed to thinking levels 1 answer the question.
-For Bloom's level 1 questions, you & 2 need to recall information about the ITIL 4 service management framework.
+1 Material allowed None This is a 'closed book' exam.
+The ITIL Foundation Official Book, ITIL 4 edition, should be used for study, but is NOT permitted to be used in the exam.
+Exam duration 60 minutes Candidates taking the exam in a language that is not their native or working language may be awarded 25% extra time, that is 75 minutes in total.
+Number of marks 40 marks There are 40 questions, each worth 1 mark.
+There is no negative marking.
+Provisional pass mark 26 marks You will need to get 26 questions correct (65%) to pass the exam.
+Level of thinking Bloom's levels 1 and 2 "Bloom's level" describes the type of thinking needed to answer the question.
+For Bloom's level 1 questions, you need to recall information about the ITIL 4 service management framework.
 For Bloom's 2 questions, you need to show understanding of these concepts.
-Question Classic, The questions are all 'multiple choice'. types Negative, For the 'standard' questions, you have a question and four Missing answer options. word, & 'Negative' questions are 'standard' question in which the List stem is negatively worded.
-For the 'missing word' questions, there is a sentence with a word missing and you have to select the missing word from four options.
-For the 'list' questions, there is a list of four statements and you have to select two correct statements from the list.
+Question types Standard, Negative, Missing word(s), and List The questions are all 'multiple choice'.
+'Standard' questions have a stem and four answer options.
+'Negative' questions are 'standard' questions in which the stem is negatively worded.
+For the 'missing word(s)' questions, there is a sentence with a word or more words missing and candidates have to select the missing word from four options.
+For the 'list' questions, there is a list of four statements, and candidates have to select two correct statements from the list.